King John Balliol, Earl of Galloway [b.1249, r.1292-6,

 Cath, took a great interest in all things Arthurian, and hence had

 a desire to unify the whole of Britain.
-This culminated in yet another
+In 1284 Edward held an Arthurian

 revival of the "Round Table" in Edward III's, his grandson's

 of supposed genealogical supremacy over his noble counterparts.
+One

 In 1295 the Model Parliament was established by Edward I. This created a pattern for the House of Commons with two knights from each county and two burgesses from each chartered town7.
 In 1296 John Balliol attacked England, as a result, Edward I's army headed north to Dunbar to quell the disturbance.